lordlothar99/mx-magiclink-module/README.md

 2. Create a REST endpoint calling the microflow ``Act_AutoSignIn_redirect``, with no authentication.
 This REST endpoint is not provided in the module because most developers have a specific way to organize their endpoints.
 Just open the github project if you need an example.
 3. Add a way to generate a Magic link in your app, by calling ``Act_GenerateMagicLink``. ``ValidityMinutes`` attribute can be used for automatic expiry, and ``MaxUsages`` attribute allows you to restrict the number of times the Magic link is used.
 Empty values are allowed for both (but not recommended).
 4. Ensure old Magic links are purged using the microflow ``Act_PurgeInvalidMagicLinks`` ; a scheduled event is provided : ``ScE_PurgeInvalidMagicLinks``
+5. Ensure that ``/autosignin/`` URL path is allowed on your server configuration

 ## Example